tiandevlab/DiscShop.project/README.md

 - Implemented HomePage component for the main welcome section
 - Updated App.js to integrate the new HomePage component
 - Keep learning React's structure

+### 2024-07-30

+- Integrated Bootstrap into the React project
+- Created Header component with navigation using React-Bootstrap
+- Learned about React component structure and the use of React-Bootstrap